Japheth: Europeans

-The Georgian historian and linguist Ivane Javakhishvili associated Japheth's sons with certain ancient tribes, called Tubals (Tabals, in Greek: Tibarenoi) and Meshechs (Meshekhs/Mosokhs, in Greek: Moschoi), who claimed to represent non-Indo-European and non-Semitic, possibly "Proto-Iberian" tribes that inhabited Anatolia during the 3rd-1st millennia BC.

-In the Polish tradition of Sarmatism, the Sarmatians, an Iranic people, were said to be descended from Japheth, son of Noah, enabling the Polish nobility to believe that their ancestry could be traced directly to Noah.
+The Georgian historian and linguist Ivane Javakhishvili associated Japheth's sons with certain ancient tribes, called Tabals (Τιβαρηνοί) and Meshechs (Μόσχοι), who claimed to represent non-Indo-European and non-Semitic, possibly proto-Iberian tribes that inhabited Anatolia throughout the 3rd to 1st millennia BCE.
+In the Polish tradition of Sarmatism, the Sarmatians, an Iranian people, were said to be descended from Japheth, son of Noah, enabling the Polish nobility to believe that its ancestry could be traced directly to Noah.
 In Scotland, histories tracing the Scottish people to Japheth were published as late as George Chalmers's well-received Caledonia, published in 3 volumes from 1807 to 1824.